 What is the Best Time Range for Quality Sleeping?

-A recent study conducted by UK Biobank suggests that our circadian rhythm is best suited for sleep between the hours of 10 pm to midnight.
-Researchers Shahram Nikbakhtian, Angus B Reed, Bernard Dillon Obika, Davide Morelli, Adam C Cunningham, Mert Aral, and David Plans concluded that deviations from this schedule could reduce sleep quality significantly, and increase the risk for cardiovascular disease, especially among women.
+A recent study conducted by U.K. Biobank21 suggests that our circadian rhythm is best suited for going to sleep between the hours of 10:00 p.m. to midnight.
+The researchers concluded that deviations from this schedule could reduce sleep quality significantly, and increase the risk for cardiovascular disease, especially among women.21

 However, keep in mind that this study is based on mainly recollection-based data collection, which can be difficult to verify given our forgetful nature as humans.
-The best time to sleep may be subjective.
+The best time to go to sleep may be subjective.

-What Diseases can cause Poor Sleep Quality?
+What Health Conditions Are Linked to Poor Sleep Quality?

 How to Improve Sleep Quality